7 Ways To Save Money In Cusco, Peru

 Cusco’s nightlife supplies nonstop fun, and it won’t break the bank.

-Party hostels, such as Milhouse, offer discounts and free drinks at some amazing dance clubs.
+The city has a few epic party hostels that offer discounts and free drinks at some amazing dance clubs.

 Another perk of Cusco is the safety of the streets, so as long as you go out partying with a few friends for company, walking should never be a problem.

+Hostels often have their own bars as well, like Loki Hostel.
 So backpackers often don’t even need to leave the hostel for a great night.

-3. Carefully Shop For Souvenirs
+3. Mindfully Shop For Souvenirs

 Some of the best prices are at Asunta Market.

 This shop is run by extremely friendly people, and the shelves literally overflow with gorgeous handicrafts and clothes.
+Shopping here is much cheaper than shopping near the main square, Plaza Del Armas.

 cusco crafts ways to save money in cusco Peru